vijtad/Ionic-2-using-sebm-google-map/README.md

 This code has been tested on Android and should also work with IOS.

-For more information, refer to my article http://vpt-deeplearner.tech/2016/11/24/ionic-2-an-example-of-googlemap-using-sebm-angularjs-directory/.

 If you need more information, let me know.